-Brooks Macdonald Group (+14%), however, made some headway on the back of interim results, although many of the headline numbers were already public following the release of a detailed trading update in January.
+Brooks Macdonald Group (+14%) made some headway on the back of interim results, although many of the headline numbers were already public following the release of a detailed trading update in January.
 The asset manager grew assets by 5.3% to £17.3bn over the six months through a combination of net inflows and positive investment performance.
 This fed through to a 10% year-on-year improvement in revenues and a 25% rise in underlying profit before tax.

-Translation and intellectual property services provider RWS Holdings (-20%) has very successfully executed an acquisitive growth strategy over the years, notably doubling its size with the 2020 acquisition of SDL.
-In March, it announced the acquisition of Liones Holding for up to $\leq 22.5$ m.
+The Fund's heaviest faller was translation and intellectual property services provider RWS Holdings (-20%).
+It has very successfully executed an acquisitive growth strategy over the years, notably doubling its size with the 2020 acquisition of SDL.
+In March, it announced the acquisition of Liones Holding for up to \leq 22.5m.
 Liones is a Dutch provider of a cloud-native, data-driven authoring solution for mission critical documents.
 Alongside the acquisition announcement, RWS held investor presentations in which it gave updated short and medium-term growth targets.